jtsage/jtsage-datebox/docs/api/useAnimation.md

 dyn: "False"
 ---

-Enable or disable animations - since datebox does not truly 'close' until animation is complete, this may be useful when trying to automate inputs
+Enable or disable animations - since DateBox does not truly 'close' until animation is complete, this may be useful when trying to automate inputs